patthsone/BlockerPasses-CS2/README.md

 5. **Map Entities** - Shows all entities configured for the current map

 ## Requirements
+- CounterStrikeSharp with runtime
+- **Optional**: MenuManagerCS2 for enhanced menu system
+  - Requires `MenuManagerApi.dll` in `3rd_party/` folder

-- MenuManagerCS2 must be installed and running
+  - Requires PlayerSettings and AnyBaseLibCS2 plugins
-- MenuManager.dll must be available in the plugin directory